marquitalsnow/virtualdigitalvigilante/README.md

 #Marquita Snow Website
 **Author: Marquita Snow**

+#Task:
-*I am really lost on what I am supposed to be doing but giving this a try*
+**This website is a open source access portfolio for the ability to connect with me** *Disclaimer:I am really lost on what I am supposed to be doing but giving this a try*

 [link to page](file:///Users/marquitasnow/mls/marquitasnow.html)
 ![]()